Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Summary

 \section{Summary}

-Computational methods for evaluating Westcott $g$ factors were developed into the open-source \texttt{WestcottFactors} \citep{WestcottFactors-GitHub, WestcottFactors-PyPI} software tool, which allows users to specify an arbitrary neutron spectrum and calculate values of $g_{w}$ for use in NAA and PGAA experiments.
-For users familiar with using \texttt{DeCE} to interact with ENDF data, modifications to that code package \citep{DeCE_develop-GitHub, DeCE_fork_develop-GitHub} provide the same functionality for performing these calculations as the \texttt{WestcottFactors} tool.
-Tests of the two tools demonstrate consistency in their results, so users can choose to use the tool that best suits their needs for calculating Westcott $g$ factors.
+Computational methods for evaluating Westcott $g$ factors were developed into the open-source \texttt{WestcottFactors} \citep{WestcottFactors-GitHub, WestcottFactors-PyPI} software package, which allows users to specify an arbitrary neutron spectrum and calculate values of $g$ for use in NAA and PGAA experiments.
+For users familiar with using \texttt{DeCE} to interact with ENDF data, modifications to that code~\citep{DeCE_fork_develop-GitHub} provide the same functionality for performing these calculations as the \texttt{WestcottFactors} package.
+Tests of these two software tools demonstrate consistency in their results, so users can choose to use the one that best suits their needs for calculating Westcott $g$ factors.

-The results of testing these codes on a select number of irregular non-$1/v$ nuclei show that the Westcott $g$ factors are sensitive to the choice of neutron spectrum, and certain low-energy neutron-capture cross section resonances.
+The results of testing the \texttt{WestcottFactors} package on a select number of irregular non-$1/v$ nuclei show that the Westcott $g$ factors are sensitive to the choice of neutron spectrum, and certain low-energy neutron-capture cross section resonances.
 In the case of highly-irregular nuclei with multiple resonances below 5~eV, employing irregularity functions to approximate the calculation of Westcott $g$ factors may result in significant differences when compared to the more accurate method of integrating over the full neutron-capture cross sections.

-Most importantly, this study showed that Westcott $g$ factors calculated with Maxwellian neutron velocity distributions can result in errors when approximating the actual $g_w$ values obtained by integrating over the measured neutron spectra; this was demonstrated using experimentally-measured spectra from guided thermal- and cold-neutron PGAA beamlines at BRR and FRM~II.
-This comparison demonstrates the utility of the open-source \texttt{WestcottFactors} software package, and the modifications to the \texttt{DeCE} tool, that have been made available as part of this work.
+Most importantly, in this work we showed that Westcott $g$ factors calculated with Maxwellian neutron flux distributions can result in errors when approximating the actual $g$-factor values obtained by integrating over the measured neutron spectra; this was demonstrated using experimentally-measured spectra from guided thermal- and cold-neutron beamlines at BRR and FRM~II.
+This comparison demonstrates the utility of the open-source \texttt{WestcottFactors} software package, and the modifications to the \texttt{DeCE} code, which have been made available as part of this work.
+For PGAA and NAA practitioners, these tools provide a capability for confirming tabulated $g$-factor values.
+It is recommended that even if a tabulated $g$ factor is used, whenever possible it should be verified with either of these software packages using the measured neutron spectrum.
+As it was shown in this work, even relatively minor differences in the neutron spectrum can produce significant changes in the calculated $g$ factors for certain irregular nuclei, so the tabulated values that assume Maxwellian or ideal-guide neutron flux distributions are inherently less accurate than the $g$ factors calculated using the actual spectrum.

 \FloatBarrier